AnotherSkye2/AnotherSkye2/README.md

 # Skye's Workshop  🛠️
 Welcome, welcome, have a look around!

 I'm a junior software engineer with interests in game development and web design.
 I tried programming for the very first time with an Arduino in 9th grade but I've been coding actively for about 3 years.
 I started studying software engineering in high school and now, I am studying at kood/Jõhvi.
-So far, I have completed the Go and JavaScript courses and I am currently choosing my third course.
+So far, I have completed the Go and JavaScript courses and I am currently finishing the Cybersecurity module.
 I am also currently involved in a freelance project for Viva Hotels, designing and building their website.

 ## Skill set
 ### Programming languages: